 Poor Circulation is Linked to Macular Degeneration, Glaucoma and Diabetic Retinopathy

-Poor circulation from heart disease Poor circulation significantly contributes to eye diseases, including macular degeneration, glaucoma, and diabetic retinopathy.
+Poor circulation significantly contributes to eye diseases, including macular degeneration, glaucoma, and diabetic retinopathy.
 Heart disease and diabetes lead to poor circulation.
 Our eyes and brain require the most oxygen and nutrients, so they need healthy blood circulation.
 In this article, we will explore the connections between age-related macular degeneration (AMD) and poor circulation.
 We will also examine the relationship between heart disease and glaucoma.
 Additionally, we will discuss how diabetes affects circulation and leads to diabetic retinopathy.

 Macular Degeneration and Poor Circulation